-The AL5870 provides 2 balanced mic / line level analog inputs to the Hydra2 network along with a pregain analog "split" output for each input in a 2 slot-wide module.
-Input connectors are female XLR, outputs are male XLR.
+The AL5870 provides 2 balanced mic / line level analogue inputs to the Hydra2 network along with a pre-gain analogue 'split' output for each input in a 2 slot-wide module.
+The 2 Input connectors are female XLR, the 2 'split' outputs are male XLR.

-The pre gain analog split outputs are active, irrespective of the Hydra2 interface card status, as long as the rack is powered.
+The pre gain analogue split outputs are active, irrespective of the Hydra2 interface card status, as long as the I/O box is powered.